-Kwesé Sports, the Pan-African sports TV company owned by Zimbabwean billionaire Strive Masiyiwa has signed broadcast rights for live and delayed matches, programme highlights, on-demand programming and localised review programmes on its free to air and pay-tv offer.
+Kwesé Sports, the Pan-African sports TV company owned by Zimbabwean billionaire Strive Masiyiwa has signed broadcast rights for live and delayed matches, programme highlights, on-demand programming and localised review

 The TV network has signed a four-year deal with the UEFA and FIFA to have broadcasting rights for the association’s national team football matches across Africa except for South Africa, raising sports viewership in Kenya a notch higher.